 - Neglected diseasesApply Neglected diseases filter (8)

-- Refugees and IDPsApply Refugees and IDPs filter (479)
+- Refugees and internally displaced peopleApply Refugees and internally displaced people filter (599)

 - Extensively drug-resistant tuberculosis (XDR-TB)Apply Extensively drug-resistant tuberculosis (XDR-TB) filter (1)

 - Hepatitis CApply Hepatitis C filter (2)

 - Infectious diseasesApply Infectious diseases filter (92)